jonnysfarmer/gift-list/backend/README.md

 These are items we wish to improve on

 - `Suggested Lists` which is just 9 category names that are currently hard coded in the front end.
 We would like to move to our backend and let the frontend make an API call to populated them.
+- `Categories` currently we create a dataset which has a set of categories with an array of their subcategories and an array of their Etsy subcategory names for making API calls to Etsy.
+On reflection, we'd like to refactor this to be a set of objects that have subcategory name, Esty name, otherstore name, otherstore name.
+We've left that on the to do list as it doesn't impact the current features, and only comes into play when we add a second store.

 While we are not yet planning to build any of these, we did consider them in the architecture.